 - After 5 minutes, the pressure should be observed and recorded.
-If the loss of pressure exceeds 4 psi, pressure loss source should be identified and repaired.
-All cuts or needle holes through the liner, as a result of testing, will be - All cuts or needle holes through the liner, as a result of testing, will be repaired by extrusion bead or welding.
+If the loss of pressure exceeds 4 psi, pressure loss source should be identified and repaired. - All cuts or needle holes through the liner, as a result of testing, will be repaired by extrusion bead or welding.